Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Next, you can run sfc/scannow command in the Command Prompt to check your system for errors.

-Also, scan your system with a good antivirus software.
+Also, you may scan your system with efficient antivirus software.

-If these system tweaks didn’t help you, try with some other solution listed below.
+If these system tweaks didn’t help you, try some other solutions listed below.

-Maybe some of your add-ons is giving you a problem.
+Maybe some of your add-ons are giving you a problem.

-So, run Internet Explorer without add-ons and see if things get any better.
+So, run Internet Explorer without add-ons and see if things improve.

 To disable all add-ons in Internet explorer, do the following: